gelven4sec/gelven4sec.github.io/_posts/2024-11-08-rogue_byte.md

 Code explications:
 - This code simulates the execution of a malicious shellcode stored in the `.text` to make it directly executable
 - `#![no_main]` is a global macro that lets us use our own `main` function instead of the standard one, which is only used to be able to use the following macro
-- `#[no_mangle]` is another macro that prevents Rust from mangling our symbols, I only do this to help us analyse our code later
+- `#[no_mangle]` is another macro that prevents Rust from mangling our symbols, this will help us later to analyse our code

 Let's have a look at the disassembled version of the `main` function :
 ```bash